 - Feeding assistance from special education specialists and teachers

-- Nutritional services at school for qualified special needs students include free breakfast, free lunch, a summer food program, milk program, and free snacks.
+- Nutritional services at school for qualified special needs students include complimentary breakfast, free lunch, a summer food program, a milk program, and free snacks.

-Eligibility for the nutritional services program includes a family income under the poverty level for the state you live in.
+Eligibility for the nutritional services program includes a family income under the poverty level for your state.
 Ask for the application at your child’s school’s office.